-The CSIC arrived at the ACMCC in good operational order and compared rather well with reference instrument and median values.
-After calibration and tuning the instrument performance was maintained and was well within the acceptable limits of the Z-score test.
+The EERC arrived at the ACMCC in good operational order.
+The inorganic species compared well with the reference values but the organic mass concentrations and hence the total mass concentrations were lower than the reference values.
+After calibration and tuning, instrument performance improved, showing excellent agreement with the reference instrument, and was well within the acceptable limits of the Z-score test, and therefore meeting the required ACTRIS criteria.